Ronan-L-OByrne/Anti-Grav/README.md

 Course Code: DT228/2, Student Number: C15332036.

 The assignment was intentionally vague in its description to leave us students to choose what we would like to create.
-I chose to create a Unity game as it gave me a chance to learn both Unity, Game Design and basic C#
+I chose to create a Unity game as it gave me a chance to learn Unity, Game Design and basic C#

 Link to video of the game running: